Accredited Online Diagnostic Medical Sonography Schools

 As noted above, aspiring diagnostic medical sonographers are encouraged to verify their school and program accreditation status before enrolling.
 In addition to institutional accreditation—i.e., campuses with regional accreditation from entities approved by the Department of Education’s Council for Higher Education Accreditation (CHEA)—there’s also the aforementioned Commission on Accreditation of Allied Health Education Programs (CAAHEP), which has accredited several of the online programs above.

-Overall, accredited programs are those that have taken steps necessary to achieve recognition of their legitimacy, meeting several baseline standards of quality in terms of student outcomes, faculty, facilities, and other measures.
+Overall, accredited programs have taken steps necessary to achieve recognition of their legitimacy, meeting several baseline standards of quality in terms of student outcomes, faculty, facilities, and other measures.
 It’s worth noting that graduating from an accredited program is required to qualify for credentialing exams through the American Registry for Diagnostic Medical Sonography (ARDMS).

 Diagnostic Sonography Certification